rust-lang/lang-team/src/how_to/propose.md

 ### My RFC has been waiting for a comment from the lang-team for a long time!

 First off, I'm sorry, that sucks.
-We are aware that we need to do a better job keeping up with RFCs. :/ That said, what you can do is to [nominate](./nominate.md) the RFC and we will discuss it during the meeting.
+We are aware that we need to do a better job keeping up with RFCs :/ (as long as it's tagged with `T-lang`, we'll know it exists).
+That said, what you can do is to [nominate](./nominate.md) the RFC and we will discuss it during the meeting.